Tscunami/measure_temp/README.md

 ``*/10 * * * * ~/scripts/cron_scripts/save_current_temp.sh``

 ### del_old_temps.py
 This script is for deleting old data from db.
 Currently, it is set up to delete all records older than 3 days.
-Script called with crontab example:
+Example script called with crontab:
 ```bash
 #!/bin/bash
 cd /home/user/scripts/measure_temp